PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 19:49:12
+Last updated: 2024-04-02 19:49:46
-Random Quote: If you're walking down the right path and you're willing to keep walking, eventually you'll make progress. - Barack Obama
+Random Quote: Keep silence for the most part, and speak only when you must, and then briefly. - Epictetus